suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Add the ability to Login

-In order for our users to login we need to present the user with a form where they can provide their username and password.
+For our users to login, we need to present the user with a form where they can provide their username and password.
 This data then needs to be processed by the backend to validate the information is correct and then inform the client of the success or failure.

 We also need some way for the client to tell the server with every API request it subsequently makes that the user was logged in and who they are.
 It would not be a good idea to _store_ the user's password and include that with every request.
 We want to handle the user's unencrypted password as little as possible.
-In order to do this the client and the server communicate with a system known as JavaScript Web Tokens, or JWTs. (some pronouce this as Jay-Double-U-Tees and others as `joots` to rhyme with `scoots`)
+To do this the client and the server communicate with a system known as JavaScript Web Tokens or JWTs. (some pronounce this as Jay-Double-U-Tees and others as `joots` to rhyme with `scoots`)

 The idea of a JWT is an encoded and cryptographically **signed** bit of data that the server can hand back to the client which means "If you hand me back this data exactly, I'll recognize you as the user it specifies").
-In order to do this the server needs a way to format, "sign", and then encode the respose.
+To do this the server needs a way to format, "sign", and then encode the response.

 JWTs can store any information we wish, though we should keep them small since it does add overhead to each API request they are included with.
-Typicall we store some details from the user to include, but not be limited to, their user id.
+Typically we store some details from the user to include, but not be limited to, their user id.
 We may also store their names and email.